 To remove marker stains, use an old washcloth and dab your stain remover from the list above onto the affected area.
-The key here is dabbing, not rubbing, as that action can force the stain deeper into the fibres.
+The key here is dabbing, not rubbing, as that action can force the stain deeper into the fibers.
 Use as much stain remover as necessary, and dab until the marker disappears.

-If you want to learn how to remove permanent marker from clothing, you can use the same method as above.
+If you want to learn how to remove permanent marker from clothes, you can use the same method as above.
 But, if you are dealing with more delicate fabrics like satin, opt for a dry cleaner and specify where the stain is when you give the item to the cleaner.

 How to remove permanent marker from wood